My husband has been whiny lately.

 Apparently I haven’t been making enough chocolate and peanut butter treats for him?
 He feels like it’s all caramel, all the time around here.

 I will admit to a slight obsession with caramel lately, but I’m not out of control or anything.

 Seriously.
 I can stop at any time.

-To prove it, I made these insane cake mix bars.
+To prove it, I made these insane chocolate peanut butter bars.
 They are bursting with chocolate and peanut butter.
 The filling is so gooey and rich.
 The crust is full of peanut butter.
 These totally taught my husband a lesson.